gustavkarlsson/g-wiz/README.md

 ## Getting started
 Getting started with g-wiz is really simple.
 It can be done in 3 short steps.

-1. Implement a couple of pages (here called `MyWizardPage`) by extending `AbstractWizardPage`.
+1. Implement a couple of pages by extending `AbstractWizardPage`.

-2. Initialize the wizard and controller (here we use a standard implementation called `JFrameWizard`):
+2. Initialize the wizard and controller (in this example we use the provided `JFrameWizard`):

 		JFrameWizard wizard = JFrameWizard("My new wizard")
 		WizardController controller = new WizardController(wizard);

-3. Start the wizard using the controller:
+3. Start the wizard using the controller and a page:

 		AbstractWizardPage startPage = new MyStartPage();
 		controller.startWizard(startPage);
 		wizard.setVisible(true);

+You can also check out the files in src/demo for a complete example.

 ## Class Descriptions